Arduino in a Nutshell

 Permissions beyond the scope of this license may be available by contacting the author at

-Yet another one, you say?
-Yes - the Arduino boards and IDE change so frequently that first-step tutorials and books are bound to become outdated after just a few months.
+Yet another introductory book, you say?
+Yes - because the Arduino boards and IDE change so frequently that first-step tutorials and books are bound to become outdated after just a few months.
 I wanted something that got people started with the latest stable "beginner's" board and IDE.
-I plan to update it as new boards and IDE versions come out, but I'll keep older versions online too, so you can use them if you start out with an older board.
+I have kept updating it as new versions of the board and IDE have come out, and intend to continue doing so.
+If the board changes, I'll keep a version for the older board online too in case you start out with one of those.

 I'm forcing myself to keep it to one book page per experiment wherever possible - as I add information, I tighten up my writing to stay within that limit.
 Helps keep me from rambling on.